pnp/blog/content_to_be_cleaned/microsoft-365-pnp-community-june-2021-update.md

 model](https://developer.microsoft.com/en-us/microsoft-365/blogs/new-microsoft-365-patterns-and-practices-pnp-team-model-with-new-community-leads/)
 and grew the MVP team quite significantly.
 PnP model exists for having more efficient engagement between Microsoft engineering and community members.
-Let\'s build things together.
+Let's build things together.
 Your contributions and feedback is always welcome!
 During August, we also crew the team with 5 new members.
 PnP Team coordinates and leads the different open-source and community efforts we execute in the Microsoft 365 platform.